×

 People living in Balaton Lake Region were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to the Balaton Lake Region in Hungary, you should pack a variety of clothing to accommodate for the region's diverse weather conditions.
 This includes warm clothing for the winter months, such as sweaters, jackets, scarves, gloves, and hats, as well as lighter clothing for the summer, such as shorts, t-shirts, and swimwear for enjoying the lake.
 You should also pack sturdy shoes for walking and hiking, as the region is known for its beautiful trails.
 Rain gear, such as a waterproof jacket and umbrella, would also be useful due to the occasional rain showers.
 Don't forget to pack your personal documents, including your passport, driver's license, and any necessary visas or work permits.
 If you take any prescription medications, be sure to bring enough to last until you can arrange for a refill in Hungary.
 Pack your electronics, such as your laptop, phone, and chargers.
 An adapter plug for European outlets would also be necessary.
 If you plan on cooking, you might want to bring some of your favorite non-perishable food items, as they may be hard to find in Hungary.
-Lastly, bring personal items that will make your new place feel like home, such as photos, small keepsakes, and favorite books," wrote one member in Balaton Lake Region.
+Lastly, bring personal items that will make your new place feel like home, such as photos, small keepsakes, and favorite books," commented one expat who made the move to Balaton Lake Region.

 Where should I setup a bank account in Balaton Lake Region?